-(Add Plugins page – Search plugins)
+(Plugins page – Search for plugins)

 Next, activate your plugin …

-(Plugins section – Duplicate Post plugin activated)
+(Plugins area – Duplicate Post plugin activated)

-(Plugins screen: Duplicate Post – Settings)
+(Plugins area: Duplicate Post – Settings)

-(Settings Menu > Duplicate Post)
+(Settings > Duplicate Post)

-(Duplicate Post Options – plugin settings area)
+(Duplicate Post Options area – plugin settings)

 For more details, go here}:

-(Cloning affects the URL of your page/post)
+(Cloning affects the URL of your post/page)

-Related Articles And Tutorials
+Related WordPress Articles And Tutorials

-- WordPress Posts Vs Pages
+- WordPress Pages & Posts

 - How To Create A New Post In WordPress

-- Improve Your WordPress SEO
+- Using Permalinks To Improve Your WordPress SEO

 "This is AMAZING!
 I had learnt about how to use WordPress previously, but this covers absolutely everything and more!!
 Incredible value!
 Thank you!" - Monique, Warrior Forum